tomklapka/micropy_ota/README.md

 3. Query GitHub to get the files for that version number
 4. Download all the files into the `/next/` directory
 5. Rename the `/next/.version_on_reboot` file to `/next/.version`
-6. Rename `/next/` directory to the 'main_dir' value
+6. Rename `/next/` directory to the 'tgt_dir' value
 7. _Note: You will need to reboot the device `machine.reboot()` to apply the updates, but this has not been added to the code yet._